Published: Fri 22 Nov 24

 Over the last twelve months, and in response to feedback from artists and audiences we have taken the following steps:

-- Prioritised artist and audience safety and wellbeing – we’ve put in place a number of measures to support artists and audience if something goes wrong during a show, and these are shared with artists when they come to perform here.
+• Prioritised artist and audiences safety and wellbeing – we’ve put in place a number of measures to support artists and audience if something goes wrong during a show, and these are shared with artists when they come to perform here.

 There is always more to do, and we will continue to work on how we can uphold that essential freedom of expression and inclusivity, together with playful creativity, that are central to a great night out at Soho Theatre, and that sees our venues packed with artists and audiences every night.